DylanMeeus/springboot_jwt_blog/_posts/2013-06-20-A new-Android-Sample.markdown

 Then the Json Web Token will be compatible with what __Mobile Services__ expects.

-An end tutorial is available [here](https://docs.auth0.com/android-tutorial).
+An end to end tutorial is available [here](https://docs.auth0.com/android-tutorial).

 > We are working on a similar sample using Xamarin.
 Stay tuned!